WreckItTim/COVID19-Time-Series-Forecast/2020_12_17/README.md

   model.ipynb is a seperate notebook for each model, with grid searches and results from each. utils.ipynb has several functions used during development.

-figures folder contains all images used in paper. countries.pdf contains all images referenced in paper, comparing raw counts to average counts and expected to forecasted for each country.
+figures folder contains all figures used in paper, and others. countries.pdf contains the images referenced in paper, that compare raw counts to average counts and expected to forecasted for each country.

 COVID-19-geographic-disbtribution-worldwide-2020-12-11.csv is data from ECDC used in paper.